GenXProject/GenX.jl/README.md

 ## Requirements

-GenX.jl runs on Julia v1.3.0 and JuMP v0.21.3, and is currently setup to use one of the following open-source freely available solvers: A) [Clp](https://github.com/jump-dev/Clp.jl) for linear programming (LP) problems and (B) [Cbc](https://github.com/jump-dev/Cbc.jl) for mixed integer linear programming (MILP) problems.
+GenX currently exists in version 0.1.0 and runs only on Julia v1.6.x and v1.5.x series, where x>=0 and a minimum version of JuMP v0.21.x.
+There is also an older version of GenX, which is also currently maintained and runs on Julia 1.3.x and 1.4.x series (For those users who has previously cloned GenX, and has been running it successfully so far, and therefore might be unwilling to run it on the latest version of Julia: please look into the GitHub branch, [old_version](https://github.com/GenXProject/GenX/tree/old_version)).
+It is currently setup to use one of the following open-source freely available solvers: A) [Clp](https://github.com/jump-dev/Clp.jl) for linear programming (LP) problems and (B) [Cbc](https://github.com/jump-dev/Cbc.jl) for mixed integer linear programming (MILP) problems.
 We also provide the option to use one of these two commercial solvers: C) [Gurobi](https://www.gurobi.com), and D) [CPLEX](https://www.ibm.com/analytics/cplex-optimizer).
 Note that using Gurobi and CPLEX requires a valid license on the host machine.
 There are two ways to run GenX with either type of solver options (open-source free or, licensed commercial) as detailed in the section, `Running an Instance of GenX`.

-The file `juliaenv.jl` in the parent directory lists all of the packages and their versions needed to run GenX.
+The file `julenv.jl` in the parent directory lists all of the packages and their versions needed to run GenX.
 You can see all of the packages installed in your Julia environment and their version numbers by running `pkg> status` on the package manager command line in the Jula REPL.

-You can see all of the packages installed in your Julia environment and their version numbers by running pkg> status on the package manager command line.

 ## Documentation